facebook/react-native/blog/2016-12-05-easy-upgrades-processed-by-git.md

 [...]
 ```

-All we need now is to apply this patch on your current source files.
-While the old process would have prompted you for any difference (even from a single character), Git is able to merge most of the changes automatically, fallback on a 3-way merge and eventually leave familiar conflict delimiters:
+All we need now is to apply this patch to your current source files.
+While the old `react-native upgrade` process would have prompted you for any difference (even from a single character), Git is able to merge most of the changes automatically using a 3-way merge algorithm and eventually leave us with familiar conflict delimiters:

 ```
 		13B07F951A680F5B00A75B9A /* Release */ = {